'I'm so excited' - England reopens with pints pulled, shopping sprees and hair cuts

 As the sun rose, dozens of people queued up outside Primark in English cities such as Birmingham and outside JD Sports on Oxford Street in London, undeterred by the unseasonably cold weather.

-A vaccination campaign that has delivered a first shot to well over half of adults and lockdown measures have cut deaths by more than 95% and cases by over 90% from the January peak.
+But a fast vaccination campaign that has delivered a first shot to well over half of adults has helped to cut deaths by more than 95% and cases by over 90% from the January peak, paving the way for a staggered reopening.

-Some 17,532 chain store outlets vanished from high streets, shopping centres and retail parks across the UK last year, according to data compiled by researcher the Local Data Company for accountancy firm PwC.

-“I’m sure it will be a huge relief for those business owners who have been closed for so long, and for everyone else it’s a chance to get back to doing some of the things we love and have missed,” Johnson said in a statement on Sunday.

-“I urge everyone to continue to behave responsibly and remember ‘hands, face, space and fresh air’ to suppress COVID as we push on with our vaccination programme.”
+“I urge everyone to continue to behave responsibly and remember ‘hands, face, space and fresh air’ to suppress COVID as we push on with our vaccination programme,” Johnson said.

-With more than 127,000 fatalities, the United Kingdom has the fifth highest death toll in the world from COVID-19.
+His spokesman said the British leader had a haircut earlier on Monday but declined to give any further details.

 ($1 = 0.7296 pounds)

-Writing by Paul Sandle, James Davey and Guy Faulconbridge; additional reporting by Andrew Boyers in Warwick and Kate Holton in London.
-Editing by Jane Merriman and Raissa Kasolowsky
+Additional reporting by Andrew Boyers in Warwick and Kate Holton and Elizabeth Piper in London; Writing by Paul Sandle, James Davey and Guy Faulconbridge; Editing by Jane Merriman and Raissa Kasolowsky

 Our Standards: The Thomson Reuters Trust Principles.